ChinaKnowledge.de -

 May 28, 2012 © Ulrich Theobald

-Sui-Tang jiahua 隋唐嘉話 "Fine stories from the Sui and Tang dynasties" is a "brush notes" style (biji 筆記) collection of stories written by the Tang period 唐 (618-907) scholar Liu Su 劉餗, courtesy name Liu Dingqing 劉鼎卿.
-He came from Pengcheng 彭城 (modern Xuzhou 徐州, Jiangsu) and was the son of the historian Liu Zhiji 劉知幾, author of the famous historical critique Shitong 史通.
-The Sui-Tang jiahua assembles stories from the Southern and Northern Dynasties 南北朝 (300~600) and the Sui period 隋 (581-618) until the Kaiyuan reign 開元 (713-741) of the Tang that are not included in official histories.
-Most stories date from the time of Emperor Taizong 唐太宗 (r.
+The stories are not included in official histories.
+Most of them date from the time of Emperor Taizong 唐太宗 (r.
 626-649) of the Tang and of Empress Wu 武則天 (r.
 690-704).
-In spite of its novelistic character the book served as a source for the official dynastic histories Jiutangshu 舊唐書 and Xintangshu 新唐書 and the universal history Zizhi tongjian 資治通鑒.
-It also provides information on poets and writers like Xue Daoheng 薛道衡 and Song Zhiwen 宋之問 or performing artists like Gao Qidai 高齊代 and Tayao Niang 踏搖娘.
+Despite its novelistic character, the book served as a source for the official dynastic histories Jiutangshu 舊唐書 and Xintangshu 新唐書 and the universal history Zizhi tongjian 資治通鑒.
+It also provides information on poets and writers like Xue Daoheng 薛道衡 (540-609) and Song Zhiwen 宋之問 (c.
+656-712), or performing artists like Gao Qidai 高齊代 and Tayao Niang 踏搖娘.

-In 1979 the Zhonghua shuju press 中華書局 published a modern version, based on the version in the collection Gushi wenfang xiaoshuo 顧氏文房小說.
+In 1979, the Zhonghua Shuju Press 中華書局 published a modern version, based on the version in the collection Gushi wenfang xiaoshuo 顧氏文房小說.

 Source: